fabian-beck/biblines/README.txt

 1.1.
 Rearrange classes on the sparklines; make everything automatic more or less; !
 1.2. try it on a sparkline first; !
 1.3.
 Make it possible to change the barchart (timeline full-view) while clicking on different sparlines. !
+2. Highlihting. !
+3. Delete spaces after the sparkline. !
+4. Fix the bag with the first and second sparkline that does not show whole set of bars; !
 ---------------
 22.04
 0. The fild appears on the top or bottom, depending where the word you clicked on is.